Visit Nerja in Andlasuia

 Nature lovers can enjoy hiking and camping at the Sierras of Tejeda, Almijara, and Alhama Natural Park or lounging on Nerja’s many beaches.
 Many visit Nerja for its famous caves, where you can see primitive paintings dating back 42,000 years.
 One of the chambers serves as a natural amphitheater that regularly hosts live concerts.

-Note: Please read our article about the Must-see Attractions in Andalusia region.
+Note: Please read our article about the Must-see Attractions in the Andalusia region.

 Visit Nerja - Burriana beach